Giving Up a Pet

 - A brief profile of the pet’s habits and behaviors (which you will complete at the shelter)

-- Proof of Alexandria residency – there is a fee for non-Alexandria residents
+- Proof of Alexandria residency – there is a fee for non-Alexandria residents (when the shelter has space to accept out of jurisdiction surrenders)

-The League requires that the pet’s actual owner relinquish custody of the animal.
+AWLA requires that the pet’s actual owner relinquish custody of the animal.
 If you are bringing in an owned pet that is not yours, we require the animal’s actual owner to sign the animal over to the League.

 What Happens Next?